Debts and Creditors

 Surviving spouse of the person who died or if none, then divided between all of the person's children. |

-You need to pay the Family Allowance, Homestead Allowance or Exempt Property before paying the creditor claims or transferring any property to heirs or devisees.
+You need to distribute exempt property and pay the Family Allowance and Homestead Allowance before paying the creditor claims or transferring any property to heirs or devisees.
 The estate is considered "insolvent" if it does not have enough money to pay all valid creditor claims.
 In that case, it is very important to pay creditors in the right order.
 If you pay a creditor out of order and there is not enough money to pay creditors with a higher priority, you may have to reimburse the estate from your own personal funds.

 If you have any doubts about whether the estate will have enough money to pay all claims, you should wait until after the four-month claim period ends to pay claims.
 You may need to wait even longer if you disallow a claim so that you know which claims will be allowed.
 It is a good idea not to transfer any property to the persons who are supposed to inherit it until all creditor claims are paid.